Capture the flag: Variants

-Alterations may include "one flag" CTF in which there is a defensive team and an offensive team, or games with three or more flags.
-In the case of the latter, one can only win when all flags are captured, not only one.
+Alterations may include "one flag" Capture the Flag in which there is a defensive team and an offensive team, or games with three or more flags.
+In the case of the latter, one can only win when all flags are captured.

 Another variation is when the players put bandannas in their pockets with about six inches sticking out.
 Instead of tagging opponents, players must pull their opponent's bandanna out of their pocket.
-No matter where a player is when their bandanna is pulled, they're captured and must, depending on the preferences of the players, go to jail, or return to their base before returning to play.
+No matter where a player is when their bandanna is pulled, they're captured and must either go to jail or return to their base before returning to play.
 In this version there is no team territory, only a small base where the team's flag is kept.
 To win, one team must have both of the flags in their base.

-In some urban settings, the game is played indoors in an enclosed area with walls, similar to the walls in a hockey rink.
-There is also a spot sticking out of the back of the opposing ends which is connected to the playing area for the flag to be placed in.
-In this urban variation legal checking hockey style and legal checking against the boards is allowed.
+In some urban settings, the game is played indoors in an enclosed area with walls.
+There is also an area in the opposing ends for the flag to be placed in.
+In this urban variation legal checking as in hockey, including against the sideboards, is allowed.
 A player who commits a foul or illegal check is placed in a penalty box for a specified amount of time, depending on the severity of the foul.
 A player who deliberately injures an opponent is expelled from the rest of the game.
 Throwing the flag is allowed in this variation, as long as the flag is caught before it hits the ground.
 If the flag is thrown to a teammate but hits the ground before it can be caught, the flag is placed from the spot of the throw.
 If a player throws the flag, but is blocked or intercepted by a player from the opposing team, the flag is placed back at the base.

-New technologies have also led to a glow-in-the-dark version of CTF called Capture the Flag REDUX that includes two glowing orbs as the “flags,” color-coded LED bracelets to differentiate team members, and glowing jail markers.

-It is not uncommon for people to play airsoft, paintball, or Nerf variations of CTF.
+It is not uncommon for people to play airsoft, paintball, or Nerf variations of Capture the Flag.
 Typically there are no territories in these versions.
 Players who are "hit" must sit out a predetermined amount of time before returning to play (respawning).